akasokan99/kata_cloudNurdz/ADR/Reuse existing API from the reservation system.md

 **Context:**

-As the agency builds new portal for various features, building / using an API -first approach is crtical to build headless app's as it gives flexibility for the agency to build additional portals.
+As the agency builds new portal for various features, building / using an API -first approach is critical to build headless app's as it gives flexibility for the agency to build additional portals.

 **Decision:**